tsgates/arch-wiki-markdown/wiki/Unity.md

 Ensure following is installed: zeitgeist and zeitgeist-datahub

-> Can't right click on desktop
+> Cannot right click on desktop

 Few things this addresses/fixes:

--   Can't right click on the desktop
+-   Cannot right click on the desktop
 -   Title bar at top doesn't display 'Arch Linux Desktop'
 -   Shortcut keys like Super and Alt doesn't work when there are no active windows

 Simply install gnome-tweak-tool then open Tweak Tool and check Have file manager handle the desktop.
-You might to uncheck Home icon visible on desktop and Trash icon visible on desktop.
+You might want to uncheck Home icon visible on desktop and Trash icon visible on desktop.

 > Unity stops working after update